Coronavirus transmission 'locally blocked in China;' Italy's death rate drops

 South Korea confirmed 105 new coronavirus cases for a total of 9,583, the Korea Centers for Disease Control and Prevention said Sunday.
 The death toll increased by eight to 52.Australia: Prime Minister Scott Morrison announced limits of gatherings to two people, which is down from 10, starting Monday.
 All residents "must stay home," except to shop for necessities, he said.

-Australia has reported 3,980 cases, 431 more than in the previous day, according to health ministry.
-Sixteen deaths were attributable to the virus, health officials said.New Zealand: The nation recorded its first death related to the coronavirus with cases rising to 514 confirmed infections.
+Australia has reported 3,980 cases, 431 more than in the previous day, according to the health ministry.
+Sixteen deaths were attributable to the virus, health officials said.New Zealand: The nation, which is currently under a one-month lockdown, recorded its first death related to the coronavirus with cases rising to 514 confirmed infections.
 Iran: President Hassan Rouhani warned Sunday that "the new way of life" in Iran was likely to be prolonged.
 The nation is fourth in deaths at 2,640 with 38,309 cases.
 The report included 123 more deaths and 2,901 cases in the past 24 hours.

-Cruise ship: Holland America's Zaandam, in which four passengers died and 53 guests have reported influenza-like symptoms, was granted passage through the Panama Canal to sail to South Florida.
+Russia: Moscow Mayor Sergey Sobyanin announced Sunday that starting Monday all residents will be ordered to stay home expect to travel for work, shop at the "nearest existing store or pharmacy," walk pets or take out the garbage.

-The vessel remained stranded at sea for weeks, the cruise line confirmed Sunday.
-On board are 1,243 guests and 586 crew members.
+According to a statement from his office, people will be ordered to observe a social distance of about five feet when outside.